| Home | SCHEDULED SEMINARS | Contact us |

 What study materials are available?

-Of course, ANSI 748 and the NDIA EVMS Intent Guide should be primary study materials.
+Of course EIA 748 and the NDIA EVMS Intent Guide should be primary study materials.
 Any of several books on EVM should be reviewed.
 “A Practical Guide to Earned Value Project Management” by Budd and Budd, published by Management Concepts is recommended.
 AACE has other recommendations as well.
 In addition one should review a text book on project planning, risk management, and project organizational structures.
 The PMI® PMBOK® Guide is one of many sources.
 AACE also sells a study guide through their bookstore.

 Can I use a calculator during the exam?